A Small Step Toward Faster Justice: Mandatory Dispute Resolution

 The World Bank’s Doing Business survey measures the ease of starting and conducting businesses across the world.
 One of the survey’s key metrics is the time taken to enforce a contract through the courts.
 While this survey does not measure individual Canadian provinces, the nation ranks a dismal 114 out of 190 countries for the enforcement of contracts.
 This is one of the worst rankings for an OECD nation, coming ahead of only Slovenia and Greece.
 The pain is felt in Alberta too, where lead times for civil trials can sometimes extend past three years.

-Proposed changes by the Alberta Court of Queen’s Bench
+Proposed changes by the Alberta Court of King’s Bench

 Dispute resolution can be effective in many cases where parties are open-minded and interested in settling.
 This is common with commercial litigation, where litigants often remain conscious of their litigation risk and enter disputes with their bottom line in mind.
 However not all parties in a civil dispute will navigate a lawsuit guided by pure economics.
 Dispute resolution can be a waste of time where one or both parties are rooted in their positions and unwilling to negotiate a settlement.
 Those who value principles over profit won’t find a resolution without a trial.
 In those cases, mandating dispute resolution will only slow things down by requiring parties to enter a dispute resolution process that is guaranteed to fail.
 This doesn’t necessarily mean the Court’s proposal is a bad idea.
 Mandated dispute resolution can still reduce wait times for trials if enough litigants are willing to engage with dispute resolution with a genuine interest in settling the dispute.